bhavik07/ng2-svg/README.md

 * [Sublime Text](http://www.sublimetext.com/3) with [Typescript-Sublime-Plugin](https://github.com/Microsoft/Typescript-Sublime-plugin#installation)

 ## Load the app
-If you want to get up and running immediately, copy the completed sources:

-    $ cp complete/* .

 From the directory that contains index.html:

     $ npm install -g http-server  # Or sudo npm install -g http-server